skrungly/osu-skrungly-web/README.md

-# web.bancho.py
+# osu!skrungly web

-a small flask-based browser-facing web server for handling non-bancho requests like the home page and user profiles.
+a little website for a little osu server!